web-dom/joss/README.md

 ## Web assembly currently has poor support for multiple outputs and even then it might not be enough

 Because web assembly lacks an easy way to return multiple outputs, we are forced to resort to a structured format of some type.
 Even with the use of multiple outputs, representing return objects that are very nested or have arrays may be problematic.
-JSON has none of these problems and works with the web assembly spec as it is now.
+JSON has few if none of these complexities and works with the web assembly spec as it is now.

 # Examples